jethornton/flexgui/docs/source/menu.rst

 Shortcut Keys
 -------------

-Shortcut keys can be added in the Property Editor by pressing the key or key combination you want to use.
+Shortcut keys can be added in the Property Editor by clicking in the shortcut Value box and pressing the key or key combination you want to use.
 You can change text, icon Text or tool Tip but the objectName must match the above Action Names in order to be `discovered` by Flex GUI.

 .. image:: /images/actions-02.png
    :align: center